-Amen Jaffer is a sociologist trained in urban ethnography whose teaching, research and advising interests lie in the fields of religion, urban studies, sociality, everyday life, difference and social control, social theory, political economy of waste and recycling, and the politics of space and infrastructure.
-He has a PhD in Sociology from the New School for Social Research and an M.Sc in Sociology from the LSE.
+Amen Jaffer is a sociologist whose teaching, research and advising interests lie in the fields of religion, urban studies, everyday life, difference and social control, social theory, political economy of waste and recycling, and the politics of space and infrastructure.

 The second project is a book manuscript that explores practices of sociality in South Asian Sufi shrines.
-It focuses on ordinary practices in these spaces - conversations, humour, collective preparation and consumption of food and drugs, etc - to demonstrate how an everyday spirituality is constructed through routine practices in these spaces.
+It focuses on ordinary social practices in these spaces - conversations, humor, collective preparation and consumption of food and drugs, etc - to demonstrate how an everyday spirituality is constructed through routine social engagements in this institution.

 The third project, for which he is currently conducting fieldwork, investigates the social organization of the waste and recycling economy in Lahore by focusing on scrapyards run by Afghan refugees and jhuggi settlements of low-caste nomadic communities.

 His co-edited volume, State and Subject Formation in South Asia, has been just published by OUP.
 For more information, visit: